conduit-db/conduit-db/BLUEPRINT.md

 The WorkerProcs are designed to process whatever transactions they are allocated as fast as possible (probably in batches of 100 contiguous transactions or so).
 But when all txs in a block are parsed and they need to 'switch modes' to merkle proof calculation, they will need rapid access to all of transactions for their designated partition (which would have been parsed by a different process).
-The memcached in-memory cache (not LRU for this bit) is the place they will first go looking for all of these transaction hashes that they need as well as the place they will store the result
+The redis in-memory cache (not LRU for this bit) is the place they will first go looking for all of these transaction hashes that they need as well as the place they will store the result

 The in-memory cache would be set to keep the last 20 blocks worth of merkle trees (as an arbitrary limit on memory use).